vnwal001/MyTestFolder/project-report.md

-#### SECTION 2 C:  What are the potential factors contributing to any observed changes in hurricane frequency and intensity?
+#### SECTION 2 PART 1C  What are the potential factors contributing to any observed changes in hurricane frequency and intensity?

-#### SECTION 2 C ANSWERS
+#### SECTION 2 1C ANSWERS

 ```
 These are the contributors to observed increase in hurricane frequency over the atlantic and pacific over the last 50 years from 2015: